OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 After performing these steps, you can select  **My Add-ins** on the **Insert** tab of the ribbon and then choose **Shared Folder** at the top of the **Office Add-ins** dialog box to insert a task pane or content add-in from this catalog.

-Any additional manifest files you put in this file share will be available to users that have specified this shared folder catalog.

 ## Additional resources

 - [Publish your Office Add-in](../publish/publish.md)